DairyProducts/RPCParadox/README.md

 ## Building and Running
 Tested on Windows 11 version 24H2 with Java SE 21.0.4 2024-07-16 LTS.
+Note: Discord and RPCParadox must be open before launching your game.

 1. Clone the repository.
 2. Ensure you have the required.